Berkeley-CS195/sp23/assignments/essay1.md

 : Discuss an emerging technology.
 What are its social implications on your chosen topic?
 How does this new technology affect your chosen lecture topic?

-The goal is for you to explore a topic that you find interesting.
+The goal is for you to branch from the lecture ideas to explore a topic that you find interesting.
 If you’re not sure if something would be a good fit, please do ask us!

 For example (you may not use this):